drvinceknight/blog/src/posts/2020-11-24-adapting-to-blended-learning/main.md

 **To create an active learning environment**

 - I use Zoom for my classes.
 The chat feature is fundamental here.
-I encourage the chat room to be as noisy an distracting as possible.
+I encourage the chat room to be as noisy and distracting as possible.
 We will sometimes get distracted by discussion of pancakes versus crepes but mainly get distracted by specific questions that take me down a different course than the one planned.